Staff & Council

 Revd Canon Paul Maybury – Chair and President

-Revd Paul joins LCI as the next Rector of Leeds.
-Previously at Bradford Cathedral as Acting Dean and Canon Precentor as well working as Bishop’s Mission Priest in the Diocese of Cyprus.
+Revd Paul is based at Leeds Minster as Rector of Leeds City and Prayer and Spirituality Coordinator for Leeds.
+He was previously at Bradford Cathedral as Acting Dean and Canon Precentor, as well working as Bishop’s Mission Priest in the Diocese of Cyprus.

 Revd Dr Joseph Cortis – Vice Chair & Vice President

-Joe is a permanent deacon based at Leeds Cathedral, a Trustee of Catholic Care and coordinator for Caritas Leeds.
+Joe is a Permanent Deacon based at Leeds Cathedral, and a Trustee of Catholic Care.
 He has been a Council Member since 2012 bringing his experience from a long professional career in nursing and a commitment to justice and peace.
+He is also the Assistant Director of Deacons (formation) for the Catholic Diocese of Leeds.

 Lydia Groenewald – Treasurer